MJKWoolnough/ics/README.md

 }
 ```

-Alarm is the encompassing type for the three alarm types
+Alarm is the encompassing type for the three alarm types.

 #### type AlarmAudio